benhannel/asst5-1/README.md

 Section 1 explains how to download and install a stand-alone Spark instance.

 Section 2 explains how to launch a Spark cluster on Google Cloud.
-[TODO]

 Section 3 explains how to launch the Spark shell for interactively building Spark applications.